Working Days Calculator UK

 When are UK bank holidays in 2026?+

-England & Wales has eight: New Year's Day, Good Friday, Easter Monday, Early May (4 May), Spring (25 May), Summer (31 Aug), Christmas Day, and Boxing Day substitute (28 Dec).
+England & Wales has eight: New Year's Day, Good Friday, Easter Monday, Early May (4 May), Spring (25 May), Summer (31 Aug), Christmas Day, and the Boxing Day substitute (28 Dec).
 Scotland and Northern Ireland have additional dates.
 See the bank holiday pages for the full list per region.

 Are bank holidays different in Scotland?+